How Much Does It Cost to Finish a Basement?

 Q. How much does it cost to remodel a basement?

 A basement remodel ranges between $11,000 and $30,000 depending on the materials, size, layout, and purpose of the space.
-If you want to change it into an apartment with a laundry room and kitchenette, the price can skyrocket to over $63,000.
+If the homeowner wants to change it into an apartment with a laundry room and kitchenette, the price can skyrocket to over $63,000.

 Q. Do I need a permit for finishing my basement?